Construction19 Best Construction Management Software in Australia (2026)

 construction erp

-Epicor Kinetic is a versatile ERP that bridges the gap between construction and manufacturing, making it ideal for offsite construction and prefabrication businesses.
-As the industry moves towards modular building, Epicor’s strength in bill-of-materials (BOM) and production scheduling becomes a major asset.
+Epicor Kinetic is a versatile ERP that bridges the gap between construction and manufacturing, making it ideal for off-site construction and prefabrication businesses.
+As the industry moves towards modular building, Epicor’s strengths in bill of materials (BOM) and production scheduling become a major asset.

 It provides a robust cloud platform that handles traditional project management alongside complex supply chain and inventory requirements.